Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/vanilla-javascript-fullscreen-video.md

 ```

 To exit the fullscreen mode, we use another custom function.
 The exit function is the opposite of the launch function.
 It will call the native fullscreen functions for each browser.
-We don't have to check iOS because it won't ever enter this exit function.
+We don't have to check iOS because it will never enter this exit function.
 It will toggle the fullscreen class.

 So this is how you can programmatically enter a fullscreen mode for a video with JavaScript.